-The basic functionality of the plugin is to display information from a site to another one.
+The plugin's basic functionality is to display information from one site to another.
 The key point in this process is called the feed.
-The feed is represented by a URL on the source website, where information is available / exposed.
+A URL represents the feed on the source website, where information is available / exposed.
 The information available in the feed can be customized by the source website owner, so not everything you see on the site is also available in the feed.

-This feed ( URL ) has to be set in Feedzy, so the plugin can render the available information on the destination site.
-Feedzy can't produce content, so it's just displaying / importing the information available in the feed.
+This feed ( URL ) has to be set in Feedzy so the plugin can render the available information on the destination site.
+Feedzy can't produce content, so it's just displaying / importing the information in the feed.

-Now that you know more on how the plugin works, you might need help with finding feeds.
+Now that you know more about how the plugin works, you might need help finding feeds.
 The following article might be useful: How to find Feed URL for Feedzy.

-In order to have Feedzy Pro working properly, please make sure that both versions of the plugin are installed and activated at the same time.
+📝 Note: If you have purchased the PRO version of the plugin, check this dedicated documentation.
+To have Feedzy Pro working properly, please make sure that both versions of the plugin are installed and activated simultaneously.

-There are two main scenarios of using this plugin.
-One is to display the information available in the feeds on your site and the other one is to import the feeds as posts on your website ( this is a premium version ).
+There are two main scenarios for using this plugin.
+One is to display the information in the feeds on your site, and the other is to import the feeds as posts on your website ( this is a premium version ).